 '''

-int analog10(int port_no);
+int analog(int port_no);

 int digital(int port_no);

 '''

 Sensors usually require a pull up resistor to work properly.
 Each KIPR Link sensor port has a software selectable pull up resistor, enabled on boot by the KIPR Link Firmware as the default setting.
 A sensor such as the "ET" distance sensor available from KIPR may already have a built in pull up resistor.
-In this case, the pull up resistor for the port used by the sensor needs to be disabled, which can be done by using the set analog_pullup function provided in the KIPR Link Library.
-For example, for an ET sensor plugged into analog port 4 set_analog_pullup (4,0);
+In this case, the pull up resistor for the port used by the sensor needs to be disabled, which can be done by using the analog\pullup function provided in the KIPR Link Library.
+For example, for a sensor plugged into analog port 4

-will disable the pull up resistor for port 4.
+''' set_analog_pullup (4,0); will disable the pull up resistor for port 4.
 The terminology "floating" is used to describe a port without a pull up resistor and "pull up" if its pull up resistor is enabled.
-Since "pull up" is the default setting, any data read by the analog10 function from an ET sensor in port 4 won't be meaningful until the pull up resistor for port 4 is disabled.
+Since "pull up" is the default setting, any data read by the analog function from an ET sensor in port 4 won't be meaningful until the pull up resistor for port 4 is disabled.
+The function normally used to access an ET sensor plugged into a port is analog_et, which disables the pullup resistor for the port in reading the value of the sensor, then re-enables it. '''